Do you know which marriage regime is right for you?

 Community of property

-The community of property (COP) regime is the default marital regime in South Africa, which means that if a couple does not sign an ANC before getting married, they will automatically be married in COP.
+The COP regime is the default marital regime in South Africa, which means that if a couple does not sign an ANC before getting married, they will automatically be married in COP.
 This regime involves merging the couple’s assets and liabilities into one joint estate.
 Both spouses have equal rights to the assets and are equally liable for the debts.

 In case of a divorce, the couple’s assets are divided equally between the spouses, regardless of who acquired them.
 This regime can be risky for individuals with significant debts or liabilities, as their spouse will also be liable for those debts.